michelecafagna26/cider/README.md

-Pythonic wrappers for Consensus-based Image Description Evaluation (CIDEr Code)
+Consensus-based Image Description Evaluation metric (CIDEr Code) for Image Captioning.
 ===================

 Evaluation code for CIDEr metric.
 Provides CIDEr as well as